 The potential for interference in your home.
 Before you choose a monitor, consider what wireless devices you are currently using as well as potential interference from your immediate surroundings.
-Common culprits include cordless phones, cell phones, Wi-Fi routers and even microwave ovens.
+Common culprits include cordless phones, cell phones, Wi-Fi routers and even microwaves.
 If you live in a densely populated area or an apartment building, potential for signal interference increases.
 Look for a DECT monitor if interference is a concern.

 When and where will you rely on the monitor the most?
 To sleep soundly, parents may not want to hear every move their baby makes, or they may be bothered if the monitor transmits white noise from a fan or air conditioner.
 If you fall in this category, a voice- or sound-activation feature will be a must.
 Parents who are busy vacuuming may want a monitor that has a vibrate mode and/or sound signal lights.
 Parents with large backyards should look for a long-range monitor.
 Parents who work outside the home may want to be able to check in with their child at any time of day with a monitor that connects to the Internet.